e-kahle/chess/README.md

 TTCE is a simple chess engine written in C. You can play against TTCE online at https://lichess.org/@/ThomasTCE1 \
 ThomasTCE1 is a lichess-bot account that runs TTCE to play against humans and/or other lichess-bot accounts.

+# Running TTCE
+TTCE is very simple to run:
+1. First, make sure you have GCC installed
+2. Type your installed make command (i.e. mingw32-make)
+3. Run the compiled executable (i.e. ./ttce1p2) (this is for console mode)
+4. Install the executable to a GUI (to better utilize UCI and/or Xboard protocols)
+5. Enjoy

 # Features
 TTCE implements the following features:\
 -- BitMaps\